Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 A Brief Timeline of Events

 In May 2024, the Metro Board approved the Draft EIR and selected the Hybrid Alternative as the Locally Preferred Alternative for the C Line Extension to Torrance.
 It would utilize the existing rail right-of-way (ROW) Metro had purchased in 1993, the Harbor Subdivision, adjacent to an active freight line and would not displace any residents from homes.
 It would provide critical safety upgrades to the corridor in Lawndale and Redondo Beach neighborhoods with full grade separations for light rail, modern pedestrian crossings, new bridges and trackwork, sound walls, and mobility paths.
 The Final EIR refined design and cost estimates for the Hybrid LPA and provided extensive responses to questions and concerns raised in the Draft EIR.
-It also analyzed the Hawthorne Blvd Alternative, which had been considered but not selected as the LPA.
+It included some analysis of the Hawthorne Blvd Alternative, which had been considered but not selected as the LPA in 2024.

 Before and after the release of the Final EIR in September 2025, South Bay Forward provided extensive volunteer outreach on the C Line to Torrance in the South Bay, hosting dozens of info booths and six community events in the South Bay reaching thousands of people.
 We invited local officials from Torrance, Redondo Beach, Lawndale, as well as Board Members and their representatives to our events, including the Bicycle Block Party in May next to the Redondo Beach K Line station and the South Bay Transit Summit in October at the Torrance Transit Center.
 We held these events open to the public as one of seven community-based organizations (CBO) promoting outreach on the project.
 Our work is volunteer-based and no member or volunteer receives direct payment for work we provide.
 See CBO statement (Instagram / Blog).

-At the Monday, December 8th South Bay Cities COG meeting (video / agenda) we spoke in force with over 50 Coalition members including South Bay stakeholders, labor unions, businesses, and advocacy organizations where we successfully stopped an attempt to pause the project and shared our strong support for Hybrid LPA.
-Our Coalition met with Supervisor Mitchell’s office on Monday, January 12th and were told she supported rail to the South Bay but had not taken a position on project alignment and would not do so until the Board Meeting itself.
-We had also outreached and met with Supervisor Hahn’s office.
-Despite multiple attempts to reach out to Mayor Butts from 2023 onwards, he had never responded to our requests.
+At the Monday, December 8th South Bay Cities COG meeting (video / agenda) we spoke in force with over 50 Coalition members including the City of Torrance and South Bay stakeholders, labor unions, businesses, and advocacy organizations where we successfully stopped an attempt to pause the project and shared our strong support for Hybrid LPA.
+Our Coalition met with Supervisor Mitchell’s office on Monday, January 12th and, as in previous meetings, were told she supported rail to the South Bay but had not taken a position on project alignment and would not do so until the Board Meeting itself.
+We had also outreached and met with Supervisor Hahn’s office, who had supported the right-of-way since her time in Congress.
+Despite many attempts to reach out to Mayor Butts from 2023 onwards, he never responded to our requests.

-At the Wednesday, January 14th Planning & Programming Committee, the staff recommendation for Hybrid LPA was presented, followed by discussion and public comment (video / agenda).
-South Bay On Board Coalition partners had a strong presence in the room with over 20 commenters in support of the staff recommendation from MoveLA, Torrance Chamber of Commerce, South Bay Forward, Downtown Torrance Association, Torrance Transit, and Transit Coalition.
+At the Wednesday, January 14th Planning & Programming Committee, the staff recommendation for certification of the Hybrid LPA was presented, followed by discussion and public comment (video / agenda).
+Our South Bay On Board Coalition partners brought a strong presence with over 20 commenters in support of the staff recommendation from MoveLA, Torrance Chamber of Commerce, South Bay Forward, Downtown Torrance Association, Torrance Transit, and Transit Coalition.
 Mayor Butts read a prepared statement referencing Metro’s fiscal cliff and implying he was concerned about the project’s 50% funding gap in the same meeting where the Board approved a $20B project (Sepulveda Transit Corridor).
 Worryingly, he motioned to refer the item to the Full Board without a recommendation.

 Then, two days later, on Friday, January 16th, a surprise motion by Supervisor Holly J. Mitchell, Mayor Tim Sandoval, and Jacqueline Dupont-Walker revived the Hawthorne Alternative.
-Our organization, local stakeholders, transit advocates, and by all appearances even Metro staff were blindsided by the sudden introduction of Motion 11.1 on the Friday before a holiday weekend, two days after the Planning Committee, and six days before the Board Meeting.
-We had been told just that week that the Supervisor had not taken a position on project alignment and would not do so until the final meeting.
-We had assumed that a fair process, facts and analysis from the Final EIR and staff presentation, and public comment, would factor into the Board vote.
-But we were purposefully misled: A plan to oppose the Hybrid LPA and force the alternate alignment was likely in place for some time.
+Our organization, local stakeholders, transit advocates, and by all appearances even Metro staff were blindsided by the sudden introduction of Motion 11.1.
+It was released on the Friday of a holiday weekend, two days after Planning Committee, and six days before the Board Meeting.
+We had been told just that week that the Supervisor had not taken a position and would not do so until the final meeting.
+We prepared for a fair process with facts and analysis from the Final EIR, staff presentation, and public comment to factor into the Board vote.
+But we were purposefully misled: A plan to oppose the Hybrid ROW LPA and force the alternate alignment was in place for some time.

 Motion 11.1 and Its Implications

 Motion 11.1 bypassed the Planning Committee and sought to override Metro’s staff recommendation.
 In doing so, it would override four decades of study, professional expertise, local support, and investment in the right-of-way.
-It appeared to be coordinated with the City of Redondo Beach, as the City released an agenda item the same day the motion dropped with a support letter on the Hawthorne motion (Item P.1).
-Importantly, we learned there was zero outreach or coordination done on the motion with other stakeholders like the City of Torrance or businesses which had consistently and strongly supported ROW/Hybrid LPA and opposed the Hawthorne Blvd Alternative.
+It appeared to be coordinated with the City of Redondo Beach, as the City released an agenda item on the same day the motion dropped with a support letter on the Hawthorne motion (Item P.1).
+Importantly, we learned there was zero outreach or coordination done on the motion with stakeholders in the City of Torrance or the Chamber of Commerce which had consistently and strongly supported ROW and Hybrid LPA and opposed the Hawthorne Blvd Alternative.
 See City of Torrance’s statements here and here.
-While Redondo Beach officials had spent time cultivating political capital with Supervisor Mitchell’s office, Torrance officials had not cultivated the same with Supervisor Hahn’s.
-Over the past few years, the two cities of Redondo Beach and Torrance maintained opposite positions on this and other projects.
+While Redondo Beach officials spent time cultivating political capital with Supervisor Mitchell’s office, Torrance officials had not cultivated the same with Supervisor Hahn’s.
+The two cities of Redondo Beach and Torrance maintained opposite positions on this and other projects.

 Neighborhood-compatible station connected with mobility paths.